briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-Plan be developed and implemented for all soil disturbing activities disturbing one (1) or more acres of total land, or less than one (1) acre if part of a larger common plan of development or sale disturbing one (1) or more acres of total land, and on which any regulated activity of [Section 1357.01(c)][CF Section 1357.01(c)] is proposed.
+Plan be developed and implemented for all soil disturbing activities disturbing one (1) or more acres of total land, or less than one (1) acre if part of a larger common plan of development or sale disturbing one (1) or more acres of total land, and on which any regulated activity of [Section 1357.01(c)][CFCO 1357.01(c)] is proposed.
 A Comprehensive Stormwater Management Plan must be developed and implemented for all commercial and industrial site development disturbing more than ¼-acre.
 The Village Engineer may require a comprehensive stormwater management plan on any site development regardless of disturbed area.